 Caorle is much more than a seaside resort — it is a historic little town that captivates visitors with its centuries-old heritage, Mediterranean atmosphere, and vibrant cultural life.
-Located halfway between Venice and Bibione, it has still preserved its authentic charm.
+Located halfway between Jesolo and Bibione, it has still preserved its authentic charm.

 The history of Caorle dates back to ancient Roman times, yet its townscape still reflects the influence of the Venetian era: colorful façades, charming narrow streets, and picturesque squares opening toward the sea define the city.
 The Cathedral of Saint Stephen is the oldest building in town, standing beside the iconic round bell tower that welcomes visitors from afar as they approach from the sea.